CharlieMallon/milestoneThree/testing.md

 | Edit and Delete buttons switch there order, pick a consistent order! | Bug Fixed | now edit then - Delete on all tasks and categories|
 | done date not added when editing the priority|  Bug Fixed |  |

-### Future features

-Boxes should turn red when required sections not filled in You cannot delete your user account
-You cannot edit your user details (username / password) You should be able to add a category from the Account Page

 ## Security Testing

 As this site is quite small did this testing by 'hand'.
 I clicked on the links in the section when not logged into the site and logged in as myself (not Admin).
 I did find that I could edit the prioritize and done status however the page displayed did say I wasn't supposed to have access (see screenshots at the bottom of the page).
 I updated the security in the app route so all the below links should show the 'Access Denied', 'Error' or 'login' pages.